YaqiangCao/cLoops2/README.md

                         from file name, for example a.bw,b.bw,c.bw.
   -bwvs BWVS            BigWig tracks y-axis limitations.
 Default is atuo-determined.
 Assign
                         as 'vmin,vmax;vmin,vmax;vmin,vmax'.
 For example, '0,1;;0,1' for three bigWig tracks, as the second track kept atuo-determined.
+Due to argparse limitation for parsing minus value, also can be assigned as vmax,vmin.
   -bwcs BWCS            BigWig tracks colors.
 Default is atuo-determined.
 Assign as
                         0,1,2 for three bigWig tracks.
 Values seperated by comma.
   -log                  Whether to log transform the matrix.